Breaking the Curse of Cash

 Date Written: April 11, 2018

+Can eliminating paper money improve social welfare?
 We construct a dual currency model to study whether illegal activity can be reduced or eliminated by modifying the payment environment.
 In our model, there are two types of money, coins and paper money, and two types of goods, legal and illegal.
 Legal (goods) traders are ex ante indifferent between coins and paper money, but illegal (goods) traders prefer paper money to coins because illegal activities can be detected by the noise of the coins.
 Eliminating paper money can improve social welfare by reducing illegal activity.
-However, this pooling equilibrium is suboptimal when the government finance is restricted.
+However, this pooling equilibrium is suboptimal when government finance is restricted.
 Given the government budget constraint, a separating equilibrium in which legal traders use coins and illegal traders use paper money, can improve welfare by making a transfer from the illegal traders to the legal traders.

 JEL Classification: D62, E26, E52